catherinepope/papermod/content/posts/recording-and-transcribing-with-macwhisper.md

 ## 1. Recording and transcribing voice notes

 I mainly use MacWhisper to make notes on workshops, projects, and anything I'm learning.
 If a thought pops into my head, it's usually much easier to say it than to write it down.
-MacWhisper works in most apps, and I can just press a key then start speaking.
+MacWhisper works in most apps, so I can just press a key and start speaking.
 For any sensitive data, I use MacWhisper with a local Obsidian vault - that way, nothing leaves my laptop.

 Although Apple devices have their own built-in dictation tool, I find MacWhisper a lot more reliable and flexible.